stepminer/Haiti_rural-socioeconomics/README.md

 # Haiti_rural-socioeconomics
 Shiny app tool for visualizing and exploring socio-economic and geographical data of rural sections summarized by commune in Haiti.
+The live App can be found here: https://stepminer.shinyapps.io/Haiti_Rural_Socio-Economics/
-By Patrick Prezeau Stephenson and Jean Francois Tardieu.
+Authors: Patrick Prezeau Stephenson and Jean Francois Tardieu.
 # Haiti Rural Sections Insights Shiny App

 ## Overview